 Anxiety is the most common mental health disorder in the United States, affecting 40 million adults age 18 and older annually.
 While the disorder is treatable, those who struggle with it seldom reach out for the help they need.
-Individuals with anxiety disorders are three to five times more likely to be hospitalized for other psychiatric disorders as a result, and the disorder stems from a set of complex risk factors that includes genetics, brain chemistry, personality, and life events.
+Individuals with anxiety disorders are three to five times more likely to be hospitalized for other psychiatric disorders.
+As a result, the disorder stems from a set of complex risk factors that includes genetics, brain chemistry, personality, and life events.

 Traumatic events can trigger people with anxiety, affecting their ability to participate in daily life.
 Anxiety is crippling, and medications such as Ativan were created to help treat the disorder.

 In the early 1900s, medications known as barbiturates saturated the markets as a means of treating anxiety, sleep disorders, and seizure disorders.
-The medicine, at the time, was revolutionary, but as time progressed, the real problem with barbiturates began to show.
+The medicine, at the time, was revolutionary, but as time progressed, the real problem with barbiturates began.

 The drugs were highly addictive and swept through the nation, causing addiction and heartache.
 The intentions were pure, but the results were devastating.
 When researchers and physicians realized what had been created, the rigorous search to find alternatives began.
 After many years of testing, new drugs that were touted as less addictive but just as effective were born.
 These were called benzodiazepines.

 In 1955, a chemist named Leo Sternbach who worked at Hoffmann-La Roche identified the first benzodiazepine known as Librium.
 Initially, the drugs seemed to be less toxic and less likely to cause dependence than its predecessor, barbiturates, and the specific improvement was their ability not to cause respiratory depression.